actuator-finance/Actuator-Docs/docs/faq.md

 ### If I extract HEX Time Tokens (HTT) from my stake and sell them, do I still own my stake?
 You are now a partial owner of the stake and whoever holds the minted tokens effectively owns the rest of the stake.
 The HEX that you the staker can collect at end stake is lowered by the amount of HTTs minted.
 ### How many HEX Time Tokens (HTTs) can I extract from my stake?
-Only your initially staked HEX + accrued HEX rewards (assuming redempation day equals end stake day).
+You can extract your initially staked HEX + accrued HEX rewards (assuming redemption day equals end stake day).
 This ensures the quantity minted is never greater than the amount of HEX guaranteed to be available at end stake.
+As the stake progresses, users can perform multiple extractions on the newly accrued HEX rewards.
 ### What additional features do Actuator stakes provide over HSIs
 Every HEX stake can be thought of as a claim on HEX tokens (stake principal + accrued rewards) that is unlockable at a particular date (end stake) in the future.
 Actuator allows a staker to mint 1 token for every claimable HEX at end stake.
 ### Can I extract claims from my stake whenever I want?